ellisalicante/OpenFilter/README.md

 The framework and the datasets are part of a scientific paper currently under review for the 36th Conference on Neural Information Processing Systems (NeurIPS 2022) Track on Datasets and Benchmarks, under the title "OpenFilter: A Framework to Democratize Research
 Access to Social Media AR Filters", by Piera Riccio, Bill Psomas, Francesco Galati, Francisco Escolano, Thomas Hofmann and Nuria Oliver.

-The datasets are shared under license CC BY-NC 4.0.
-The code is shared under GNU General Public License, version 2.
+The datasets **FairBeauty** and **B-LFW** are distributed under the [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license agreement, which allows sharing and re-adaptation for non-commercial purposes and redistribution under the same license.

+The code for **OpenFilter** is shared under a dual license.
+For non-commercial purposes, the [GNU General Public License, version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
+Users interested in using the code for commercial purposes are asked to contact the authors for an explicit authorization.
+The authors will evaluate the ethical implications for each case.